briatte/qogdata/README.md

-Inspired by @ajdamico's [usgsd](https://github.com/ajdamico/usgsd/), here's a collection of scripts to manipulate [Quality of Government](http://www.qog.pol.gu.se/) data.
-I hope to turn it into a [helper package](http://www.qog.pol.gu.se/data/dataextras/forstatausers/) for QOG users.

-Currently working:
+The __qogdata__ package is a collection of scripts to manipulate [Quality of Government](http://www.qog.pol.gu.se/) datasets and codebooks from R. It takes inspiration from the equivalent [QOG packages for Stata users](http://www.qog.pol.gu.se/data/dataextras/forstatausers/), [`qog`](http://ideas.repec.org/c/boc/bocode/s457283.html) by Christoph Thewes and [`qogbook`](http://ideas.repec.org/c/boc/bocode/s457599.html) by Richard Svensson.
+It also provides additional services to merge QOG datasets with other country-level data sources, like Eurostat or the World Bank.

+Currently working in version 0.1:

+* `qogdata`
-* `qoguse`
+* `qogbook`

 # OUTLINE